iridakos/lofocats_api/README.md

 # LofoCats API
-LofoCats API is a simple API built with Ruby on Rails.
+LofoCats API is a simple API built with Ruby on Rails created for demo purposes.

 # Functionality
 The API provides endpoints for interacting with a registry of lost and found cats.